artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 Helen uses a strange drug while feasting with Menelaus, Telemachus, and Pisastratus:

-> The Zeus's daughter Helen thought of something else.
+> Then Zeus's daughter Helen thought of something else.
 > Into the mixing-bowl from which they drank their wine
 > she slipped a drug, heart's-ease, dissolving anger,
 > magic to make us all forget our pains...